-"You have more control over full-time employees than contractors and freelancers, because they're committed primarily to you and your company.
-You're able to clearly set priorities, establish acceptable workplace behavior and, hopefully, get them to commit to not only their success, but the company's as well," Hoffmann said.
-"With freelancers, you could end up competing for their time with other clients, and the work effort contractors put in can often wane towards the end of their term if they know they're not going to be extended."
+"You have more control over full-time employees than contractors and freelancers, because they're committed primarily to you and your company," said Hunter Hoffmann, vice president of creative and brand marketing at AmTrust Financial Services.
+"You're able to clearly set priorities, establish acceptable workplace behavior and, hopefully, get them to commit to not only their success, but the company's as well.
+With freelancers, you could end up competing for their time with other clients, and the work effort contractors put in can often wane toward the end of their term if they know they're not going to be extended."

-While outsourcing your employees can be risky, hiring full-time employees doesn't always guarantee success, either.
+While outsourcing your employees can be risky, hiring full-time employees doesn't always guarantee success either.
 The biggest issue is that you may not fully utilize full-time workers, Hoffmann noted.

-"An employee is a fixed cost that can be a big challenge for a small business with fluctuating revenues.
-Businesses can manage their expenses in close to real time with contractors and freelancers to adjust to demand in a way they can't with full-time employees," Hoffmann said.
+"An employee is a fixed cost that can be a big challenge for a small business with fluctuating revenues," he said.
+"Businesses can manage their expenses in close to real time with contractors and freelancers to adjust to demand in a way they can't with full-time employees."

 Determining the right decision for your business comes down to a thorough evaluation of your needs.
 Look for the mundane tasks that don't play a role in your competitive advantage and start your outsourcing efforts with those responsibilities.

 Additional reporting by Brittney Morgan.
 Some source interviews were conducted for a previous version of this article.